Onyx-Protocol/Onyx/docs/future/protocol/specifications/ca.md

 ### Excess Commitment

 An excess commitment `QC` is an ElGamal commitment to a zero amount of an arbitrary asset (asset ID does not matter since the amount is zero).
-Since the amount is zero, `QC` is simply a [pair of points](#point-pair) committing to the same [excess factor](#excess-factor) using two different generators.
+Since the amount is known to be zero, `QC` is simply a [pair of points](#point-pair) committing to the same [excess factor](#excess-factor) using two different generators.
 The pair comes with a Schnorr signature `e,s` proving the equality of the factors committed to by both points:

     QC = (q·G, q·J, e, s)